Siddhubn/portfolio/Readme.md

 - Cybersecurity Enthusiast | Developer | Problem Solver

 ## **License**
-This project is licensed under the **MIT License** – you're free to use, modify, and distribute it, as long as proper credit is given.
+This project is licensed under the **Clause 4 BSD** – you're free to use, modify, and distribute it, as long as proper credit is given.

 ---